Ccallahan-019/cda-website-payload/README.md

 To fix this, manually remove all ENUM type declarations that already exist in your production database from the beginning of your first migration file.
 Thankfully, this only needs done during your first migration.

-For more information on Payload migration, visit [Migrations](https://payloadcms.com/docs/database/migrations) in Payload's documentation.
+For more information on Payload database migrations, visit [Migrations](https://payloadcms.com/docs/database/migrations) in Payload's documentation.